binokochumolvarghese/lightbi-hugo/content/post/2020/jan/syntax.md

 date: 2020-01-25
 tags: ["markdown","syntax"]
 image : "/img/posts/img-7.jpg"
-Description  : "The Markdown elements outlined in John Gruber's design document..."
+Description  : "To create a heading, add number signs (#) in front of a word or phrase.
+The number of number signs you use should correspond..."
 ---

 **Headings**